-These are all different and incompatible, though.
-Each of these image file types have their own pros and cons.
+Each of image file types has their own pros and cons.
 They were created for specific, yet different, purposes.
 What’s the difference, and when is each format appropriate to use?

 Let us tackle the five most common image formats for the web and computer graphics: JPEG, GIF, BMP, TIFF and PNG.